santoshsmalagi/Developer-Essentials/Conditional-Debug-Code.md

 ```
 -D name - Predefine name as a macro, with definition 1.
--D name=definition - The contents of definition are tokenized and processed as if they appeared a ‘#define’ directive, suggested to include definition in single quotes.
+-D name=definition - The contents of definition are tokenized and processed as if they appeared a ‘#define’ directive
+                     suggested to include definition in single quotes if required.
 ```

 Now suppose that you had the following definition instead of the above in your source file: